 - Green-Eyed Monster: Andy Warhol becomes jealous when Edie begins her affair with Billy.

 - Invisible Celebrity Guest: Mick Jagger arrives at one of Warhol's parties, filmed briefly and entirely from the back of his head while everyone coos about him being there.Agony Booth: Look, everyone!
 The back of Mick Jagger's head has arrived!

-- Sex, Drugs and Rock & Roll: This is a film set in The '60s that involves Andy Warhol's Factory; you can make sure that all three appear here.
+- Sex, Drugs, and Rock & Roll: This is a film set in The '60s that involves Andy Warhol's Factory; you can be sure that all three appear here.